Trump Organization CFO surrenders ahead of expected indictment | DW | 01.07.2021

-The Trump Organization and its Chief Financial Officer (CFO), Allen Weisselberg, are expected to be indicted on tax-related criminal charges, the Associated Press news agency and other major US news outlets reported on Wednesday.
+The Trump Organization and its chief financial officer, Allen Weisselberg, are expected to be indicted on tax-related criminal charges, the Associated Press news agency and other major US news outlets reported on Wednesday.

 The indictments will reportedly be announced on Thursday and will not implicate former President Donald Trump in any crimes.